vncsna/dotfiles/README.md

 - general config from [manjaro sway](https://github.com/manjaro-sway)
 - wallpapers from [nordic wallpapers](https://github.com/linuxdotexe/nordic-wallpapers) and [image go nord](https://ign.schrodinger-hat.it/)

-remember to add the `nouveau.accel=1` flag to the kernel
+remember to add the `nouveau.noaccel=1 quiet` flags to the kernel